eonum/mcl-editor/README.md

 - See [this](https://microsoft.github.io/monaco-editor/typedoc/interfaces/languages.CompletionItem.html#documentation) for additional information about CompletionItems

-webpack.confi.js does export the bundle files function via the command Parse.yourFunction().
+webpack.config.js does export the bundle files function via the command Parse.yourFunction().
 We only use the .prase() function
-In the HTML the script for the bundle (actual Parser) needs to be initialized BEFORE the loader of the Monaco Code Editor
+In the HTML the script for the bundle (actual Parser) needs to be initialized BEFORE the loader of the Monaco Code Editor.

+If you change something from the grammar (medcodelogic.pegjs) first run peggy src/Peggy/medcodelogic.pegjs This will generate a new parser (medcodelogic.js).
+Then use npm run build to bundle the parser.
+Make sure to delet the old bundle.js file in the Monaco directory and replace the newly generated bundle.js file in the Monaco folder.